apigee/apigee-client-php/CONTRIBUTING.md

-composer fix-style # Automatically fix code style issues. composer check-style # Report code style issues that can not be fixed automatically. composer analyze # Check for errors with the static code-analysis tool. compose test # Run PHPUnit tests.
+composer fix-style # Automatically fix code style issues. composer check-style # Report code style issues that can not be fixed automatically. composer analyze # Check for errors with the static code-analysis tool. composer test # Run PHPUnit tests.
 (Please always use only tests with real Apigee Edge.)
 ```

 For new functionality or a bug fix please always provide new test cases.